 - Start a New Database

-- Give the table a name that matches the file name or use the default.
+- Give the table a name that matches the file name (

 - Back on the Database Structure tab, you should now see the table listed.
-Right click on the table name and choose Modify Table, or click on the Modify Table just under the tabs and above the table.
+Right click on the table name and choose Modify Table, or click on the Modify Table button just under the tabs and above the table list.

-- In the center panel of the windown you’ll see, set the data types for each field using the suggestions in the table below (this includes fields from
+- In the center panel of the window that appears, set the data types for each field using the suggestions in the table below (this includes fields from the

 |day||INTEGER||Having data as numeric allows for meaningful arithmetic and comparisons||surveys|